astronomer/astro-docs/cloud/stable/04_customize-airflow/01_manage-airflow-versions.md

 To upgrade your Airflow Deployment to a higher version of Airflow, there are three steps:

-1. Initialize the Airflow Upgrade via the Astronomer UI or CLI
+1. Initialize the upgrade by selecting a new Airflow version via the Astronomer UI or CLI
-2. Change the FROM statement in your project's Dockerfile to reference a new, corresponding AC image
+2. Change the FROM statement in your project's Dockerfile to reference an AC image that corresponds to the Airflow version indicated in Step 1
 3. Deploy to Astronomer

 Read below for details.